Helx-Services/.github/profile/README.md

 - After merging pull requests, delete branches no longer needed.
 - Regularly check for issues and pull requests and diligently follow through with assigned items.
 - Thoroughly verify if an issue is worth opening or can be quickly fixed before creating one.
+- Do not push to production on Fridays, haha.

 Also take a look at Helx's [Code of Conduct](https://github.com/Helx-Services/.github/blob/main/CODE_OF_CONDUCT.md) before making any contributions.